intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 997 - "Two in the head, one in the heart"
-* Modification of the Zombieland Double-Tap rule.
+* Modification of the [http://zombie.wikia.com/wiki/Zombieland_Survival_Rules](Zombieland Double-Tap rule #2).
 You know, for the zombie apocalypse...

 998 - "You were going to die anyway - who wants to live forever?"